alexbosworth/balanceofsatoshis/README.md

 Otherwise you can just pass the local node credentials as shown above using the saved nodes.

+Note: if you are used to using ctrl+c to terminate the process, that doesn't work on Docker.
+Instead, you can use ctrl+p and then ctrl+q to background the interactive mode, then do `docker ps` and `docker rm` to kill the instance.

 ### Build Your Own

 If you don't want to use the Dockerfile, you can build a docker file for